andrewhong5297/andrewhong5297/README.md

 ### 🔭 I’m currently working on
 - <a href='https://github.com/LucidityDev/'>Lucidity</a>, an open-source Ethereum blockchain solution for project bidding and funds management.
 Currently working with UNICEF.
-- Spectral Finance (details to come! <a href='https://rarestone.capital/spectral-finance-credit-risk-oracle-for-pseudonymous-undercollateralized-lending-in-defi/'>intro article</a>
+- Spectral Finance (still in stealth <a href='https://rarestone.capital/spectral-finance-credit-risk-oracle-for-pseudonymous-undercollateralized-lending-in-defi/'>intro article</a>)
+- Diskover (still in stealth <a href='https://twitter.com/andrewhong5297/status/1387907870293962757'>intro thread</a>)

 ### 🌱 I’m currently learning
 - Hierarchical time series analysis and forecasting